-Perspective | The S&P 500 is close to a new all-time high.
+Perspective | The S&P 500 is near an all-time high.
 What does it mean for retail investors?

 What does interest me — and might interest you — are some of the statistics I gathered over this weekend in anticipation of stocks possibly reaching all-time highs today.

-The Wilshire 5000 fell almost 35 percent--$12.7 trillion — from its high on Feb.
-19 through its bottom (at least for now) on Mar.
-23. From then through Friday, the Wilshire rose 53 percent, or $12.6 trillion.
+The Wilshire 5000 fell almost 35 percent — $12.7 trillion — from its high on Feb.
+19 through its bottom (at least for now) on March 23.
+From then through Friday, the Wilshire rose 53 percent, or $12.6 trillion.
 A mere six stocks — Apple, Amazon, Microsoft, Facebook and two classes of Google’s parent Alphabet — accounted for $2.8 trillion of that gain.
 Throw in Tesla’s $226 billion increase, and six companies (and seven stocks) accounted for almost a quarter of the rebound.

-The S&P 500 numbers are somewhat different, but also heavily concentrated.
+The S&P 500 numbers are somewhat different but also heavily concentrated.
 The S&P fell 34 percent from its Feb.
-19 high through Mar.
-23. The six stocks of the five companies we just discussed accounted for about a quarter of the index’s 50 percent rise from Mar.
-23 through Friday.
-(Tesla doesn’t figure in these stats because it’s not in the S&P 500.)
+19 high through March 23.
+The six stocks of the five companies we just discussed accounted for about a quarter of the index’s 50 percent rise from March 23 through Friday.
+(Tesla doesn’t figure in these stats, because it’s not in the S&P 500.)

-When the S&P and Wilshire close at least 20 percent below whatever their highs turn out to be, it will mean that a bear market will have started the day these indexes peaked.
+When the S&P and Wilshire close at least 20 percent below whatever their all-time highs turn out to be, it will mean that a bear market will have started the day these indexes peaked.

-Find this confusing and sort of backward looking?
+Find this confusing and sort of backward-looking?
 Me, too.
 Welcome to the club.

-And as a final note: what four familiar stock market words haven’t you seen in this column?
+And as a final note: What four familiar stock market words haven’t you seen in this column?

 Give up?
 The answer is, “Dow Jones industrial average.”